melwynlobo/lxg-accel/README.md

 ==========================
 Beaglebone Black platform consists of TI Sitara AM335X series of micro-processors which contain to Hard Floaing point support, armhf EABI).
 The other series is armel EABI which is not binary compatible with armhf EABI.

-To install the tool chain for armhf EABI for BeagleBona black cross compilation enter:
+To install the tool chain for armhf EABI for BeagleBone black cross compilation enter:

 	$ sudo apt-get install cross-build-essential-armhf